-Key Lesson: When control (manipulation or domination) is in a relationship, at some point, the relationship will become intolerable.
+Key Lesson: When control (manipulation or domination) is present in a relationship, it will, at some point, become intolerable.

 1. Memorize the proposed definition of freedom.